Uncommon/Rundown/README.md

 XCTest support has the following features:

 * Each test element is run using `XCTContext.runActivity()` so that the test structure is evident in the logs.
-* A sub class of `XCTestCase`, named `Rundown.TestCase`, is provided so that test failures include the full name of the test element, including enclosing `describe` and `context` elements.
+* A subclass of `XCTestCase`, named `Rundown.TestCase`, is provided so that test failures include the full name of the test element, including enclosing `describe` and `context` elements.
-* `XCTSkip` is handled so that only the remaining elements at that level are skipped.
+* `XCTSkip` is handled, skipping the remaining steps at that level in the hierarchy.
 * Using `XCTContext.runActivity()` with `async` tests is currently not supported.
-It is a `@MainActor` function, which complicates things.
+It is a `@MainActor` function, and thus doesn't work well with concurrency.

 Similar support for Swift Testing is planned, but the Swift Testing APIs do not yet provide for implementing those features.
 It is still possible to simply run the test elements, though.